Sylvanus Cobb Jr.

-Sylvanus Cobb Jr. (June 5, 1823 – July 20, 1887) was an American writer of popular fiction during the mid-19th century.
+Sylvanus Cobb Jr. (June 5, 1823 – July 20, 1887) was an American popular fiction writer during the mid-19th century.
 His work was published in the New York Ledger, The Flag of Our Union, The Weekly Novelette, Gleason's Pictorial Drawing-Room Companion, and elsewhere.

 Brief biography

-Cobb was born in Waterville, Maine to Sylvanus Cobb and Eunice Hale Waite.
+Cobb was born in Waterville, Maine, to Sylvanus Cobb and Eunice Hale Waite.
 Cobb served in the United States Navy, 1840–ca.1843.
 He married Jane Head in 1845; they had two children.
 He joined the Freemasons in Norway, Maine in 1854.

 He began writing stories around 1850.
 Frederick Gleason published Cobb's first story, "The Prophet of the Bohmer Wald: a Tale of the Time of Joseph II, Emperor of Germany" in The Flag of Our Union.
 His work was also published in Gleason's Pictorial beginning in 1851.

 Cobb wrote prolifically.
 He "wrote and sold no less than 120 novels, more than 800 short stories, and found time to prepare some 90,000 manuscript pages of short items to pad out the columns of ... weeklies."
 Some say he sacrificed quality for quantity.
-According to one biographer, "Mr. Cobb was a fluent writer, who spent little time in perfecting his style.
+According to one biographer, "Mr. Cobb was a fluent writer, who spent little time perfecting his style.
 As he summed up his work he wrote in the 31 years that he contributed to the New York Ledger 89,544 large pages of manuscript."
 Others evaluated Cobb as "a prolific writer of sensational tales quite without literary value."